gorgeguy/gorgeguy-home/pbtourney/reviewer-intro.md

 ## Future Direction

 PB Tourney will be released as both a web application and a mobile application (iOS and Android).
-The mobile application will focus on the player experience providing convenient access to score reporting, matches, and standings.
+The mobile application will focus initially on the player experience providing convenient access to score reporting, matches, and standings.
+I haven't decided any details beyond that I will release version 1 in these formats.
+Please share any ideas/feedback you have in this area as well if they occur to you.

-I am not looked at existing applications in this space until completing the first release.

----

-## Thank You

-Thank you for taking the time to review PB Tourney.
-Your perspective as a player or director is essential in determining whether this project is solving the *right* problems in the *right* way.